Particl-Community/academy/guides/guide_mp_general_enable_staking.rst

 	#.
 Launch your :term:`Particl Desktop` client and make sure you have PART coins in your :guilabel:`Public` balance.
 	#.
 Click the :guilabel:`Padlock` icon at the top right corner of your client.
 	#.
-Click on the downward facing arrow next to :guilabel:`Additional unlock options` in the overlay window.
+Click on the downward-facing arrow next to :guilabel:`Additional unlock options` in the overlay window.
 	#.
 Check the :guilabel:`Unlock for staking only` box.
 	#.
 Enter your password and click the :guilabel:`Unlock wallet` button.

 Enable cold staking
 -------------------

 Cold staking is a more advanced, secure, and flexible staking option.
 It requires you to have a separate device that can remain connected to the internet at all times.
-This can be a hardware device like a `Raspberry Pi <https://www.raspberrypi.org/help/what-%20is-a-raspberry-pi/>`_, but it can also be `VPS or cloud server <https://en.wikipedia.org/wiki/Virtual_private_server>`_ (i.e. DigitalOcean, AWS, Google Cloud, etc).
+This can be a hardware device like a `Raspberry Pi <https://www.raspberrypi.org/help/what-%20is-a-raspberry-pi/>`_, but it can also be a `VPS or a cloud server <https://en.wikipedia.org/wiki/Virtual_private_server>`_ (i.e., DigitalOcean, AWS, Google Cloud, etc.).

 **On your staking device...**

-Choose what device you want to use as a staking :term:`node <Node>` (i.e. `Raspberry Pi <https://www.raspberrypi.org/help/what-%20is-a-raspberry-pi/>`_) and install a Linux (i.e. `Raspbian <https://www.raspberrypi.org/downloads/>`_) distribution on it.
+Choose what device you want to use as a staking :term:`node <Node>` (i.e., `Raspberry Pi <https://www.raspberrypi.org/help/what-%20is-a-raspberry-pi/>`_) and install a Linux (i.e., `Raspbian <https://www.raspberrypi.org/downloads/>`_) distribution on it.

 .. rst-class:: bignums

 	#.
-Choose what device you want to use as a staking :term:`node <Node>` (i.e. `Raspberry Pi <https://www.raspberrypi.org/help/what-%20is-a-raspberry-pi/>`_) and install a Linux (i.e. `Raspbian <https://www.raspberrypi.org/downloads/>`_) distribution on it.
+Choose what device you want to use as a staking :term:`node <Node>` (i.e., `Raspberry Pi <https://www.raspberrypi.org/help/what-%20is-a-raspberry-pi/>`_) and install a Linux (i.e., `Raspbian <https://www.raspberrypi.org/downloads/>`_) distribution on it.

 	#.
 Install dependencies and download Particl's cold staking app; Partyman.